 Wisconsin's Renewable Portfolio Standard

-Electricity is relatively inexpensive because most of our electricity still comes from dangerous amounts of fossil fuels.
+Electricity is relatively inexpensive because most of it still comes from dangerous amounts of fossil fuels.
 The cost of those fossil fuels in dollars and cents may be low (for now), but the environmental costs are astronomically high.
 Switching to solar power already saves you money, but when scarcity and environmental costs drive up fossil-fuel based energy prices, the early switch to solar power is going to be saving you piles and piles of money.
 You can eliminate that $800 yearly bill and live like a Big Cheese!

 Net metering requires your utility to monitor how much energy your solar power system produces and how much energy you actually consume.
 If you produce a surplus, you get credit for it on your bill.